syanparth/Implementation_of_K-Nearest_Neighbors_Algorithm_on_Diverse_Datasets/README.md

 # Implementation of K-Nearest Neighbors Algorithm on Diverse Datasets

 This repository demonstrates the implementation of the K-Nearest Neighbors (KNN) algorithm on two different datasets: the Iris dataset and a BMI classification dataset.
-It includes both the use of the `scikit-learn` library and a custom implementation of the KNN algorithm from scratch.
+It includes both the use of  `scikit-learn` library and a custom implementation of the KNN algorithm from scratch.

 ## Table of Contents
 - [Project Structure](#project-structure)